smartin015/continuousprint/docs/gcode-scripting.md

 See also `update_interpreter_symbols` in [driver.py](https://github.com/smartin015/continuousprint/blob/master/continuousprint/driver.py) for how state is constructed and sent to the interpreter.

+### External State

-`external` is where you'll find any custom data you inject via `/automation/external` - see the [API docs](/api/#inject-custom-data-into-preprocessor-state) for details.
+The `external` section of the state example above is where you'll find any custom data you inject via POST request to `/automation/external` - see the [API docs](/api/#inject-external-data-into-preprocessor-state) for details.

+External data can come from anywhere that can reach your OctoPrint instance on the network - microservices, CRON jobs, IOT and other embedded systems, etc. However, ASTEVAL disables many of the more complex features of Python for security reasons.
+For this reason, you may want to do heavy processing (e.g. image or video segmentation, object detection, point cloud processing) elsewhere and then push only the information needed to format the event script.

 ## Contributing